SpaceTerran/spaceterran.github.io/privacy-policy.md

 ## Contact

-If you have questions or concerns about your privacy, please contact the administrator at isaac@spaceterran.com.
+If you have questions or concerns about your privacy, please contact the administrator using the [contact me](https://spaceterran.com/contact-me/) page.

----

-_Last updated: 2025-06-29_